erwa/notes/python/python.md

 ### Dictionaries

 ```
-# Check if key in dictionary
+# Check if key in dictionary / check if dictionary contains
 if key in d:
 # http://stackoverflow.com/questions/1602934/check-if-a-given-key-already-exists-in-a-dictionary

 # Iterate over dictionary / iterate over map
 for key in d:
-for k,v in d.iteritems():
+for k,v in d.items():

 # Sort a dictionary in descending order
 sorted_d = sorted(d.items(), key=lambda x: x[1], reverse=True)